TylerTemp/SaintsField/README.md

 >
 > IMGUI will only be focused on issues and small features.
 Big features like editing in `ShowInInspector` will not be supported in IMGUI.

+> [!NOTE]
+> If you want some specific feature been backport from UI Toolkit to IMGUI, open [an issue](https://github.com/TylerTemp/SaintsField/issues) or [discussion](https://github.com/TylerTemp/SaintsField/discussions) to request for it (not guaranteed tho)

 ### Installation ###

 *   Using [Unity Asset Store](https://assetstore.unity.com/packages/slug/269741)